 It’s highly recommended that while you pay off your credit card debt you also make payments to your savings account.
 Whether you make $20 payments on a weekly basis or $100, you will come out ahead of the game.
 Perhaps in an emergency situation, you will not have to rely on your credit cards in the future – giving you the debt-free living you desire.

 Of course, while refinancing, consolidating and/or renegotiating terms can put you in a much better financial situation, it’s important to remember to watch your daily spending habits.
 Cutting back on expenses will help you in the long-term.

 With a little planning, downsizing your expenses and living within your means can be easier than you think.
 Simply bringing your own lunch to work five days a week instead of eating out can possibly save $200 per month – thousands of dollars in one year you can use toward credit cards or even put into a savings account.
 There are so many little ways to save: buy in bulk and freeze foods to make a dent in the grocery bills, skip the automatic car wash, brew your own coffee, mow your own lawn and get rid of your home phone.

 If you need financial advice on how to produce a workable budget and pay down your debt, there are many nonprofit credit counseling organizations that can help.
 Most of these services are available through the Internet, telephone or in-person at local offices.

 While there are numerous reputable debt counseling agencies that can help you manage your finances and consolidate debt, there are many disreputable agencies, so be sure you investigate their reputation and terms before signing any paperwork.

-According to one report, nearly 17,000 people logged complaints about scams with the Federal Trade Commission (FTC) in 2010.
+According to the Consumer Financial Protection Bureau, there were 39,483 complaints about one report, nearly 17,000 people logged complaints about scams with the Federal Trade Commission (FTC) in 2010.